forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 to keep pretending the _ is a space.)
 Others suggest that __Hello___world__ should become Hello___world.

 It's an issue that hasn't been resolved to my satisfaction.
-TinyXML supinterfaces the first 2 approaches.
+TinyXML supports the first 2 approaches.
 Call TiXmlBase::SetCondenseWhiteSpace( bool ) to set the desired behavior.
 The default is to condense white space.